 We took a stroll around the grounds and then opted to take their audio-guided tour, which led us through the history of the siege of Bitche in 1870.
 We were treated to a multimedia tour through the extensive fortification.

 We were given wireless headsets, which provided us with English dialogue and a dramatic reenactment of the battle to take Bitche.
 I won’t go into all of the history that we were exposed to since I believe that is something everyone should experience for themselves.
 Nevertheless, we were happy to learn about an event in French history that we had never before encountered.

 Citadel’s General Information

-The Citadel is open in 2015 daily from March 21 to October 18.
-Visitors can also wander through the town’s “Garden for Peace” which is also open in warmer months.
+The Citadel is open Monday through Saturday between March and October 13.
+During July and August, it’s also open on Sundays.
+Visitors can also wander through the town’s “Garden for Peace” which is open during the warmer months.

 Located Near U.S. Military Community

 Because Bitche is located so close to our U.S. military communities in Kaiserslautern and Baumholder, Americans might want to take a day to explore this region of significance in European history.
 During the visit, you will also note a plaque paying tribute to members of the US 100th Infantry Division who liberated the town during World War II in March of 1945.

 The Drive to Bitche

 As we always do when we ride the bike, we took Jill (our GPS) off autobahn and just rode on the back roads from our village in Hutschenhausen.
 I would recommend doing this even if you are going by car, just to see the beautiful countryside.

 Also consider taking a side trip to visit one of the Maginot Line sites, which also feature interactive displays, when in the Bitche area.
 The remnants of these World War II concrete fortifications, conceived by French Minister of Defense Andre Maginot, offer a unique glimpse into the French government planning in the years between World Wars I and II.